lamberty History, Family Crest & Coats of Arms

 Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
-Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire
+Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.

 "The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."

 Early History of the lamberty family

 This web page shows only a small excerpt of our lamberty research.
 Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lamberty History in all our PDF Extended History products and printed products wherever possible.

 lamberty Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified. lamberty has been recorded under many different variations, including Lambert, Lambard, Lamberth and others.

 Early Notables of the lamberty family (pre 1700)

-Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary...
-Another 67 words (5 lines of text) are included under the topic Early lamberty Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...

 Migration of the lamberty family to Ireland

 Some of the lamberty family moved to Ireland, but this topic is not covered in this excerpt.

 Another 128 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the lamberty family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled. lambertys were some of the first of the immigrants to arrive in North America: Anne Lambert, who settled in Virginia in 1653.